Irish central bank flags possible limits on mortgage lending

 "This is therefore a key time to investigate the tools available," it said, adding that it was clear that limiting high LTV and LTI lending would improve bank resilience and help protect borrowers from movements in property prices.

-Examining the boom and bust that has left around one in five home loans, worth 23 billion euros (17.90 billion pounds), in arrears, the paper said there was a sharp increase in the losses of defaulted loans approved for more than 85 percent of the property value.
+Examining the boom and bust that has left around one in five home loans, worth 23 billion euros ($29.00 billion), in arrears, the paper said there was a sharp increase in the losses of defaulted loans approved for more than 85 percent of the property value.

 In a separate note, the central bank said national legislation provided the basis for the introduction of tools such as restrictions on lending based on LTV or LTI ratios.
 Guidance could also be issued, it added.